 This article has been previously published as a part of book Antalya, Side and Alanya: TAN Travel Guide by Izabela Miszczak

 The ruins of the ancient city of Sillyon, located near Antalya, constitute an important proof that one should not delay visiting the historical monuments.
 You never know if in a few years they will still exist, undamaged by the passage of time.
 In the case of Sillyon, the serious damage to ancient buildings was caused by a landslide in 1969.
 The preserved remains of the city are located on a hill rising to a height of 210 meters above the alluvial plain formed by the river Aksu, in ancient times known as Kestros.
-Even from a distance you can see the outlines of fortifications, which could not by conquested even by Alexander the Great.
+Even from a distance, you can see the outlines of fortifications, which could not by conquered even by Alexander the Great.

 The beginnings of Sillyon are lost in the mists of history, as evidenced by the name of the settlement.
 Some scholars trace its origins all the way to the Hittite word Sallawassi, while others refer to a Greek name Sylleion or a Byzantine one - Syllaeum.
 Even the legends of the city's founding give two versions of events.
 According to the first of them Sillyon was founded by the settlers from Argos in the Peloponnese, and according to the second one - the city was founded right after the Trojan War, by three poets: Mopsos, Calchas and Amfilochos, who were also responsible for the foundation of Side and Aspendos.